mkiravn/treesinspace/README.md

 * `exploration.R`: exploring the effects of dispersal distribution, competition distance and mating distance.
 * `diffusion.R`: comparing a theoretical model of mate choice to simulated results.
 This also uses data from `data/ThirdSidePDF.tsv`, produced by `thirdsidepdf.nb`.
-* `estimation.R`: investigating the accuracy of ML estimation of $\sigma$ under a brownian motion model
+* `estimation.R`: investigating the accuracy of ML estimation of $\sigma$ under a brownian motion model.
+The `estimation_othersig.R` script performs a similar analysis, under a range of dispersal distances.
 * `illustration.R`: a visualisation of the effects of competition and mate choice scale.

 These scripts will output figures into a `figs` directory, and label them with the current date.